-All Proposals shall be legibly written in ink or typed, and comply in all regards with the requirements of this RFP.
+All Proposals shall be legibly written in ink or typed and comply in all regards with the requirements of this RFP.
 Proposals that include orders or qualifications may be rejected as irregular.
-All Proposals shall be signed in ink in the blank spaces provided herein (Section 5).
+All Proposals must include a signature that affirms the Proposer's intent to be bound by the Proposal (may be on cover letter, on the Proposal, or the Proposal Response form) shall be signed.
 If a Proposal is submitted by a firm or partnership, the name and address of the firm or partnership shall be shown, together with the names and addresses of the members.
 If the Proposal is submitted by a corporation, it shall be signed in the name of such corporation by an official who is authorized to bind the contractor.
 The Proposals will be considered by the County to be submitted in confidence and are not subject to public disclosure until the notice of intent to award has been issued.

 No late Proposals will be accepted.
 Proposals submitted after the Closing will be considered late and will be returned unopened.
-Proposals may NOT be submitted by telephone or fax.
+Proposals may not be submitted by telephone or fax.

 2.6 Post-Selection Review and Protest of Award: County will name the apparent successful Proposer in a "Notice of Intent to Award" letter.
 Identification of the apparent successful Proposer is procedural only and creates no right of the named Proposer to award of the contract.
-Competing Proposers will be notified in writing of the selection of the apparent successful Proposer(s) and shall be given seven (7) calendar days from the date on the "Notice of Intent to Award" letter to review the file at the Procurement Division office and file a written protest of award, pursuant to LCRB C-047-0740.
+Competing Proposers will be notified in writing of the selection of the apparent successful Proposer(s) and shall be given five (5) calendar days from the date on the "Notice of Intent to Award" letter to review the file at the Procurement Division office and file a written protest of award, pursuant to LCRB C-047-0740.
 Any award protest must be in writing and must be delivered by hand-delivery or mail to the address for the Procurement Division as listed in Section 1 of this RFP.

-Only actual Proposers may protest if they believe they have been adversely affected because the Proposer would be eligible to be awarded the contract in the event the protest is successful.
+Only actual proposers may protest if they believe they have been adversely affected because the proposer would be eligible to be awarded the contract in the event the protest is successful.
 The basis of the written protest must be in accordance with ORS 279B.410 and shall specify the grounds upon which the protest is based.
-In order to be an adversely affected Proposer with a right to submit a written protest, a Proposer must be next in line for award, i.e. the protester must claim that all higher rated Proposers are ineligible for award because they are non-responsive or non-responsible.
+In order to be an adversely affected proposer with a right to submit a written protest, a proposer must be next in line for award, i.e. the protester must claim that all higher rated proposers are ineligible for award because they are non-responsive or non-responsible.